Social Work (SOC_WK)

 SOC_WK 7751: Psychosocial Function and Older Adults

-(same as ARCHST 7650, F_C_MD 7751, H_D_FS 7751, NURSE 7751, P_HLTH 7751 and HMI 7751).
+(same as ARCHST 7650, F_C_MD 7751, H_D_FS 7751, NURSE 7751, P_HLTH 7751 and BBME 7751).
 This course takes an Interdisciplinary approach to understanding the psychosocial function of older adults and explores approaches to alleviate disabling conditions that interfere with psychosocial function and quality of life in old age.
 Graded on A-F basis only.

 Credit Hours: 3